MartijnWallage/MartijnWallage/README.md

 - I made this cv - <a href="https://martijnwallage.github.io">https://martijnwallage.github.io</a> - in HTML and CSS.

 - Aside from coding, I am a writer and philosopher.
-On my <a href="https://www.martijnwallage.nl">personal website</a> you can find some of my writings.
+On my <a href="https://www.martijnwallage.nl">personal website</a> you can my published writings.

 <h3>Connect with me</h3>
 <p>